 Now if starting a business and staying strong during a recession is a way to go for you; then here are the top 5+ proven recession proof businesses that will guarantee job security when the economy goes grim:

-Top 10+ Best Recession Proof Business Ideas to Start
+Top 10+ Best Recession Proof Business Ideas to Start in 2017

 1. Food and beverages